KamelMahjoub/Noxar/README.md

 ## Project Information

-Noxar is a 2D mobile platformer/RPG developed with Unity as part of my End of Studies project for my master's degree in Mobile Applications Development and as a first step for me to get into game development.
+Noxar is a 2D mobile platformer/RPG developed with Unity as part of my End of Studies project for my master's degree in Mobile Application Development and as a first step for me to get into game development.

 ## Game Description